 PG&E is conducting sampling and remediation work in the Marina District as part of our MGP program.
 Soil samples have been collected from private properties where property owners have provided access, as well as from public right-of-ways (with approval from the City and County of San Francisco), such as sidewalks.
 Depending on results from sampling, remediation may be recommended.

-Remediation and restoration was completed on three properties within the former North Beach MGP footprint in the summer/fall of 2013.
+Remediation and restoration was completed on three properties within the former North Beach MGP footprint in 2012.
+In 2014, three additional properties will be remediated.
 PG&E works with residents to accommodate their individual circumstances and needs during remediation and restoration activities.

 The sampling and remediation work is being conducted under the oversight of DTSC.
 The information collected from the sampling and remediation will help PG&E in its effort to characterize conditions in the area, and will be made available to the public.